How To Change Your Home Air Conditioner Filter, Save Money And Keep Cool

 • Provide cool indoor air during the hot seasons

 The air conditioner blows cool air inside your home.
-To cool the air, it pulls the heat out of it and blows it over the evaporator coil, which is, in fact, a set of cold pipes.
+To get outdoor heat inside, it pulls the heat out of it and blows it over the evaporator coil, which is, in fact, a set of cold pipes.
 The process is similar to that of water evaporation on your skin.

 The Evaporator Coil – The pipes of the evaporator coil are filled with refrigerant, a liquid that turns into gas while absorbing air heat.
 It is pumped to the outside unit of the air conditioning, to a second coil, where it releases heat and returns to its liquid form.
 This second coil, placed outdoors, is referred to as the condenser because it condenses the refrigerant, just like moisture condensates on cold surfaces.